Live Your Life (T.I. song): Background and release

 "Live Your Life" includes a sample of the chorus of the O-Zone song "Dragostea din tei" at its beginning and ending, as well as an interpolation of the chorus, with English-language lyrics sung by Rihanna, at the beginning.
 The song was produced by Just Blaze and Makeba Riddick, and was written by T.I., Just Blaze (credited as Justin Smith) and Riddick.
-Moldovan singer-songwriter Dan Bălan, who wrote "Dragostea din tei", is also credited as a writer.
+The Moldovan singer-songwriter Dan Bălan, who wrote "Dragostea din tei", is also credited as a writer.

 Of Rihanna's involvement, T.I. later stated, "It was a back and forth studio thing with Rihanna.
 I picked her.
 I was just able to 'hear' her voice on this record.
 I could hear her, so I reached out and she said, 'Yes,' thankfully."

-The first unfinished version of "Live Your Life" leaked onto the Internet on August 26, 2008.
-The official album version additionally contains Rihanna's own verse, and T.I.'s spoken-word introduction, in which he states, "Ay...
+An unfinished version of "Live Your Life" leaked onto the Internet on August 26, 2008.
+The official album version contains Rihanna's verse, and T.I.'s spoken-word introduction, in which he states, "Ay...
 This a special what's happenin' to all my, all my soldiers over there in Iraq.
 Errbody right here, what you need to do is be thankful for the life you got you know what I'm sayin'?
 Stop lookin' at what you ain't got, start and be thankful for what you do got.
 Let's give it to 'em baby girl".
 The radio edit lasts for a duration of 4:01, while the album version is 5:39 long, including extended verses from Rihanna.
-"Live Your Life" was released in the United States on September 23, 2008.
-A worldwide release of the song followed on September 26 as a digital download via iTunes.
+The song was released on September 26 as a digital download via iTunes.
 It was sent to US rhythmic contemporary radio on October 20, 2008.

+Official remixes were released with American rappers Pitbull and Rick Ross.